 Hyperchiria incisa is an incredibly beautiful moth from the silkmoth (Saturniidae) family.
 Among other places it is found in Brazil, Peru, Venezuela and more South American countries.
 The moths are among the smaller Saturniidae; they seem to be slightly smaller than Automeris io, but are incredibly detailed and beautiful.

 - Difficulty rating: 5/10 (The hatchlings can be picky and refuse to feed and die for no good reason.
 Maybe other bloodlines prefer other kinds host plants?
 But if well fed, the bigger larvae are nearly immortal.
 Pairing like most Automeris)

-- Natural range: Many Fabaceae (Cassia, Laburnum, Robinia, etc.) but also Quercus, Pyracantha, Salix
+- Host plants: Many Fabaceae (Cassia, Laburnum, Robinia, etc.) but also Quercus, Pyracantha, Salix

 - Polyphagous: Yes